Rishit-dagli/personal-website/_news/announcement_6.md

 related_posts: false
 ---

-Google AI Grant holder for 2023
+Recipient of the Google AI Research Grant for 2023.